Battle of Bedriacum: Second Battle of Bedriacum

-Meanwhile, the legions stationed in the Middle East provinces of Judaea and Syria had acclaimed Vespasian as emperor.
+The legions in the Middle East provinces of Judaea and Syria had acclaimed Vespasian as emperor.
 Vespasian had been given a special command in Judaea by Nero in 67 with the task of putting down the First Jewish–Roman War.
 He gained the support of the governor of Syria, Gaius Licinius Mucianus and a strong force drawn from the Judaean and Syrian legions marched on Rome under the command of Mucianus.

 Before the eastern legions could reach Rome, the Danubian legions of the provinces of Raetia and Moesia also acclaimed Vespasian as emperor in August.
 Three of these legions, III Gallica, VIII Augusta, and VII Claudia had been on their way to support Otho when they heard of his defeat at the first battle of Bedriacum.
 They had been made to swear allegiance to Vitellius, but when they heard of Vespasian's bid for power they switched their support to him.
 They persuaded the other two legions, VII Galbiana and XIII Gemina to join them, which the XIII Gemina did all the more readily as they were one of the legions which had been defeated at First Bedriacum, and had been made to build amphitheatres for Valens and Caecina as punishment.
 Led by the commanding officer of the VII Galbiana, Marcus Antonius Primus, they marched on Rome, and having a shorter distance to march reached Italy before Mucianus' troops.

 When Vitellius heard of Antonius' approach, he dispatched Caecina with a powerful army composed of XXI Rapax, V Alaudae, I Italica, and XXII Primigenia together with detachments from seven other legions and a force of auxiliaries.
-The first of Antonius' legions had arrived at Verona, but though urged to attack them before the remainder of the army arrived, Caecina declined to do so.
+The first of Antonius' legions had arrived at Verona but though urged to attack them before the remainder of the army arrived, Caecina declined to do so.
 Caecina had been plotting with Sextus Lucilius Bassus, commander of the Classis Ravennas, the Roman fleet at Ravenna, to switch their support to Vespasian.
-His troops refused to follow his lead however, and put him in chains.
+His troops refused to follow his lead however and put him in chains.
 Valens, who had been delayed by illness, had by now set out from Rome.